elenaterenzi/Cats-on-the-Edge/README.md

 ### Note for Raspberry and PiCamera
 You will notice that since we are using PiCamera you will have to modify the default Dockerfile to:
 - expose the PiCamera to the container (via HostConfig in createOptions: Binds and Devices need to be specified, see [deployment.template.json](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/deployment.template.json))
-- modify the [arm32 raspbian Dockerfile](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/modules/cameracapture/arm32.Dockerfile) so that the moduleuser can access the PiCamera (adding the user to the video group)
+- modify the [arm32/raspbian Dockerfile](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/modules/cameracapture/arm32.Dockerfile) so that the moduleuser can access the PiCamera (adding the user to the video group)
-- modify the [arm32 raspbian Dockerfile](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/modules/cameracapture/arm32.Dockerfile) so that the moduleuser can access the local disk creating a folder where the user has access
+- modify the [arm32/raspbian Dockerfile](https://github.com/elenaterenzi/Cats-on-the-Edge/blob/master/CatsontheEdgeSolution/modules/cameracapture/arm32.Dockerfile) so that the moduleuser can access the local disk creating a folder where the user has access